sadiechi/research/README.md

 In the last Thursday sesion, we worked as a team with marshmallows to build the tallest tower.
 This can be linked to the concept of agile software development, where collaboration in a tean is essential to evolve and develop solutions to problems.
 Agile appeared to be more similar to a dot plot, where it has uncertainty but has success through smaller increments.

 The main goal was to understand what MVP was - this is the Minimum Viable Product in agile.
 It requires working from the top down, recognising users/consumers etc.

-## My code (Scratch and dog years calculator)

-I uploaded two very small code I made based on some of the lessons tasks, I can't check if they actually uploaded properly because I work on a mac so hopefully it did.
-I found my scratch project super fun to make, it was really easy way to make an almost video game.
-This felt quite creative and fun to me as I got to redraw the sprite and background.
-The dog years calculator was also interesting to make as it was a more traditional way to code, and the first time I tried coding.
-I did attempt the other coding tasks but I chose to leave it for when Roman was in class because alot of us got stuck haha.

 ---